 Striving to Minimize Climate Change

 Canon Medical Systems supports the 2015 United Nations’ Paris Climate Agreement and strives to minimize the impact of climate change.
-In December 2022, we established a medium-term plan for CO2 emissions for Canon medical & all its group companies or offices around the world, aiming for a 42% decrease in Scope 1 and Scope 2 emissions from 2022 levels by 2030, and we are taking significant steps to achieve carbon neutrality.
+In December 2022, we established a medium-term plan for CO₂ emissions for Canon Medical and all its group companies and offices worldwide, aiming for a 42% decrease in Scope 1 and Scope 2 emissions from 2022 levels by 2030.
+We are taking significant steps to achieve carbon neutrality.

 Treading Lightly Towards a Better Future

-Factors contributing to this decrease include reductions due to carbon credits, as well as reductions in standby power consumption at manufacturing facilities and upgrades to high-efficiency equipment as part of energy-saving activities at production sites in Japan.
+Factors contributing to this decrease include reductions resulting from the purchase of carbon credits, as well as reductions in standby power consumption at manufacturing facilities and upgrades to high-efficiency equipment as part of energy-saving initiatives at production sites in Japan.

 Our sales companies are increasingly transitioning from gasoline vehicles to hybrid and electric vehicles to decrease fuel consumption in sales and service vehicles.
-Additionally, in certain regions of Europe and Japan, renewable energy is being employed to lower CO2 emissions.
+Additionally, in some regions of Europe and Japan, renewable energy is being utilized to reduce CO₂ emissions.

 Environmental Targets and Achievements